paulabrams/recipes/Chicken/Team Traeger  Butterflied Spatchcocked Chile-Lime Rubbed Chicken.md

 # Butterflied "Spatchcocked" Chile-Lime Rubbed Chicken

-Posted by mmillet on June 25, 2013

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.5.png\]\]

-Some of you probably read that and thought, "Spa-what?".
-Spatchcocked is a cool way of saying what is now more commonly known as "butterflied" chicken.
-In a matter of minutes you remove the backbone so that the bird lies flat on the grill, allowing the whole chicken to cook quicker and make for a pretty sweet presentation too.

-This method of cooking the whole bird is particularly popular in Southern California, where patrons happily gobble up chile-lime butterflied chicken.
-We put a juicy Traeger spin on this spicy recipe for butterflied chicken.
-The rub is exploding with South American flavors and spices that would also be a great addition to the Chicken Challenge.

-## **BUTTERFLIED CHILE-LIME RUBBED CHICKEN**

-_PREP TIME: 10 minutes plus 12 to 24 hours marinating
-COOK TIME: 40 to 50 minutes
-SERVES: 4 to 6
-RECOMMENDED PELLETS: Hickory, Mesquite or Oak_

-**INGREDIENTS:**
-3 tablespoons chile powder, preferably New Mexico chile, or Hungarian paprika 2 tablespoons extra-virgin olive oil
-2 teaspoons freshly grated lime zest
-3 tablespoons lime juice
-1 tablespoon minced garlic
-1 teaspoon ground coriander
-1 teaspoon ground cumin
-1 teaspoon dried oregano, preferably Mexican
-1 1/2 teaspoons kosher salt
-1 teaspoon freshly ground pepper
-Pinch of ground cinnamon
-1 3 1/2-to 4-pound chicken
-Cilantro, lime juice or salsa for serving (optional)

-Let's start by butterflying the chicken.
-Put the whole chicken on the cutting board so that it is breast-side down.

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.6.png\]\]

-Using sturdy kitchen shears, cut down one side of the backbone (through the ribs).

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.4.png\]\]

-Make an identical cut on the opposite side to remove the backbone completely; discard (or reserve it for stock).

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.3.png\]\]

-Combine chile powder (or paprika) and oil in a small bowl with lime zest and juice, garlic, coriander, cumin, oregano, salt, pepper and cinnamon to form a wet paste.
-Place the chicken cut-side down and flatten with the heel of your hand to break the breastbone.
-(If you want the bird to lie completely flat, you can also remove the keel bone but it isn't mandatory.)

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.png\]\]

-Generously smear the spice rub under and over the skin and on the interior of the bird.
-Place in a nonreactive baking dish.
-Cover with plastic wrap and refrigerate overnight or up to 24 hours.

-When ready to cook start the Traeger on Smoke with the lid open until fire is established (4 to 5 minutes).
-Preheat grill to 400 degrees F with the lid closed for 10 to 15 minutes.

-Place the butterflied chicken breastbone-side down on the grill grate and cook for 40 to 50 minutes or until an instant-read thermometer inserted into the thickest part  without touching bone registers 165°F.

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.8.png\]\]

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.1.png\]\]

-Transfer to a platter and let rest for 5 to 10 minutes before carving.
-Garnish with some cilantro and a squeeze of lime juice.

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.7.png\]\]

-!\[\[evernote/\_resources/Team_Traeger\_\_Butterflied_Spatchcocked_Chile-Lime_Rubbed_Chicken.resources/unknown_filename.2.png\]\]

-Currently rated 3.5 by 36 people

-- Currently 3.5/5 Stars.

-- 1

-- 2

-- 3

-- 4

-- 5

-Tweet
-3

-This page has been shared 3 times.
-View these Tweets.

-Permalink
+*Team Traeger Recipe*

+Spatchcocking (butterflying) removes the backbone so the bird lies flat on the grill, allowing the whole chicken to cook quicker with a beautiful presentation.
+This recipe features South American flavors and spices perfect for the grill.

+## Recipe Details

+- **Prep Time**: 10 minutes plus 12-24 hours marinating
+- **Cook Time**: 40-50 minutes
+- **Serves**: 4-6
+- **Recommended Wood**: Hickory, Mesquite, or Oak pellets

+## Ingredients

+### Chile-Lime Rub:
+- 3 tbsp chile powder (preferably New Mexico chile) or Hungarian paprika
+- 2 tbsp extra-virgin olive oil
+- 2 tsp freshly grated lime zest
+- 3 tbsp fresh lime juice
+- 1 tbsp minced garlic
+- 1 tsp ground coriander
+- 1 tsp ground cumin
+- 1 tsp dried oregano (preferably Mexican)
+- 1 1/2 tsp kosher salt
+- 1 tsp freshly ground black pepper
+- Pinch of ground cinnamon

+### For the Chicken:
+- 1 whole chicken (3 1/2 to 4 lbs)
+- Fresh cilantro for serving (optional)
+- Extra lime juice for serving (optional)
+- Salsa for serving (optional)

+## Instructions

+### Butterfly the Chicken:

+1. **Position chicken**: Place whole chicken breast-side down on cutting board.

+2. **Remove backbone**: Using sturdy kitchen shears, cut down one side of the backbone through the ribs.
+Make an identical cut on the opposite side to remove backbone completely.
+Discard or save for stock.

+3. **Flatten**: Turn chicken cut-side down and flatten with heel of your hand to break the breastbone.
+For completely flat bird, you can also remove the keel bone (optional).

+### Prepare and Marinate:

+4. **Make rub**: Combine chile powder and oil in a small bowl with lime zest, lime juice, garlic, coriander, cumin, oregano, salt, pepper, and cinnamon to form a wet paste.

+5. **Apply rub**: Generously smear spice rub under and over the skin and on the interior of the bird.

+6. **Marinate**: Place in nonreactive baking dish, cover with plastic wrap, and refrigerate overnight or up to 24 hours.

+### Grill the Chicken:

+7. **Preheat grill**: Start Traeger on Smoke with lid open until fire is established (4-5 minutes).
+Preheat to 400°F with lid closed for 10-15 minutes.

+8. **Cook**: Place butterflied chicken breastbone-side down on grill grate.
+Cook for 40-50 minutes or until instant-read thermometer inserted into thickest part (without touching bone) registers 165°F.

+9. **Rest and serve**: Transfer to platter and let rest 5-10 minutes before carving.
+Garnish with cilantro and squeeze of lime juice if desired.

+## Notes

+- Butterflying reduces cooking time significantly compared to whole roasted chicken
+- The wet rub creates incredible flavor and helps prevent drying out
+- Can be adapted for oven cooking at 425°F
+- Great served with Mexican sides like rice, beans, or tortillas

+*Perfect for outdoor entertaining*